Fellow and Director of External Relations and Development

 This role is responsible for the planned and purposeful promotion of understanding, participation and support.
 As the biggest and newest, Homerton is the most exciting College in the greatest university in the country, and it’s a privilege to cheerlead for it!

 An Emeritus Fellow of the College and formerly Senior Tutor, Peter is a landscape historian.
-The Keeper of the Roll chairs the Alumni Liaison Committee and helps keep the College in good contact with our former students.
+The Keeper of the Roll sits on the External Relations Committee and helps keep the College in good contact with our former students.